AjayTyler/simple-sql-style-guide/style-guide-overview.md

 ### Joins

 Do **_not_** use implicit joins.
 They are of the devil.
+Modern syntax allows for a much more sustainable, modular encapsulation of join criteria and filtering logic into separate concerns.

-They come from a time before `JOIN` clauses, and there is no need to use such anachronistic chicanery.
+The implicit join syntax comes from a time before `JOIN` clauses, and there is no need to use such anachronistic chicanery.
 The only reason to know about them is for `UPDATE` statements in various SQL implementations, or to translate from legacy code.

 ```sql